 Typical job duties for a public health professional may include:

-- Conducting one-on-one education sessions with patients newly diagnosed with a chronic disease (such as diabetes) to explain how to manage their disease (health educator)
+- Conducting one-on-one education sessions with patients newly diagnosed with a chronic disease to explain how to manage their disease (health educator)

 - Analyzing demographic data to determine and describe which population characteristics or other factors are correlated with a particular disease state (epidemiologist)